ClimateCompatibleGrowth/GeoH2/README.md

   - waterbody_dist: Distance to selected waterbodies in area of interest
   - waterway_dist: Distance to selected waterways in area of interest
   - ocean_dist: Distance to ocean coastline
   - grid_dist: Distance to transmission network
   - road_dist: Distance to road network

-  - theo_pv: Theoretical Potential of standarized PV plants       --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes
+  - theo_pv: Theoretical potential of standarized PV plants       --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes
-  - theo_wind: Theoretical Potential of standarized PV plants     --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes
+  - theo_wind: Theoretical potential of standarized wind turbines     --> Possible to investigate with: https://github.com/FZJ-IEK3-VSA/glaes

 Once you have created a hexagon file with these features, save it in the `Data` folder.